WellnessLab/trackers_api/README.md

 # Wellness and Fitness Trackers API
 An unofficial library to communicate with health and fitness trackers.
-Currently this library supports MI Band 2.
+Currently, this library supports MI Band 2.
+For questions, contact [Herman Saksono](http://www.ccs.neu.edu/~hsaksono/).

 ## Acknowledgments
 This library is an adaptation of the following projects: